Buy me a Cup of Aloha

-For example, if you are an athlete, pregnant, an older adult, a growing teenager, or eating coagulated protein - you will probably need more protein to fulfil your daily requirements.
+If you are an athlete, pregnant, an older adult, a growing teenager, or eating coagulated proteins - you will probably need more protein to fulfill your daily requirements.

-In order to get the benefits of protein, proteins need to be broken down into amino acids.
+In order to get the benefits of protein, they need to be broken down into amino acids.

-And your digestive enzymes cannot break down coagulated proteins into the essential amino acids which does put an extra load on your digestive system and your pancreas.
+This will put an extra load on your digestive system and your

 pancreas.
 And you will be inclined to fractionate your food by